 - 4. Using the Add/Edit Cores feature of XPS, add an OPB Timer (opb_timer) and an OPB Interrupt Controller (opb_intc).
-Set the address range of the timer to 0x00030300-0x000303ff and the range of the interrupt controller to 0x00030400-0x0003041f.
+Set the address range of the timer to 0x80040200-0x800402ff and the range of the interrupt controller to 0x80040300-0x8004031f.
 Attach both peripherals to the OPB bus as slaves. - 5.
 Select the Ports tab and add the Interrupt signal of the timer, the Intr and Irq signals of the interrupt controller, and the INTERRUPT signal of the Microblaze processor.
 The interrupt output signal of the timer should be connected to the interrupt input (Intr) of the interrupt controller.
-The interrupt output signal (Irq) of the interrupt controller should be connected to the interrupt of the processor.
+The interrupt output signal (Irq) of the interrupt controller should be connected to the interrupt input of the processor.
 Connect the signals by selecting the first signal, hold ctrl while clicking the second signal, and then click the Connect button.
-Enter a new net name, select Internal, and click OK.

-Note that the signals to be connected are all internal to the design, so be sure these are specified as Internal scope in the Port Signal Assignment table.
-You can also rename the Net Names of signals by clicking in the white net name box.
-There are no parameters for each core that must be set differently than the default value.

-6. Rebuild the bitstream and download it to the board.
+Enter a new net name and click OK. - You can also rename the Net Names of signals by clicking in the white net name box.
+There are no parameters for each core that must be set differently than the default value. - 6.
+Rebuild the bitstream and download it to the board.